KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

 ## Step 2: Deploy Llama2 with Ray

-Now that we have a ray cluster with Inf2 instances, let's deploy Llama2 model on the infrastructure. `2.aws_neuron_core_inference_serve.py` contains basic ray serve setup for this part.
+Now that we have a Ray cluster with a head node and Inf2 instances, let's deploy the Llama2 model on the infrastructure.
+The example script `2_aws_neuron_core_inference_serve.py` creates a basic Ray deployment to host the Llama2 model and respond to user queries using plain HTTP requests.
+In a later section we will build on this example to provide a web interface.

     We can deploy `app` defined in the script as follows.